coder/aicommit/README.md

 (to my knowledge) follow the repository's existing style, making them useless when working in an established codebase.

-Big, meaty commits should be written by humans so they contain the intention and business context behind the change.
+Big, meaty commits should be described by humans so they contain the intention and business context behind the change.
 But, when you find yourself spraying commits like this: